jsalazarf27/cordova-diagnostic-plugin/README.md

 ## List of Permissions

-This is the permissiont that you can add to the adnroid manifest, using the permission variable in the ionstalation of the plugin.
+This is the permissions that you can add to the android manifest, using the permission variable in the instalation of the plugin.

 * android.permission.INTERNET
 * android.permission.BROADCAST_STICKY